|Department of Athletics and PE|

 Fitness (additional fees apply)

 The Group Fitness Program offers a variety of aerobic, fitness, and mind/body classes to students and Recreation Members with a Group Fitness pass.
 The Group Fitness pass provides unlimited access to classes on a drop-in basis.
-Classes are offered seven days per week, beginning as early as 6:30 a.m.
+Classes are offered seven days per week, beginning as early as 6:00 a.m.
 Classes are led by quality instructors who hold certifications through nationally accredited organizations including the American Council on Exercise and Aerobics and Fitness Association of America.
-Classes follow the academic calendar and are offered in three sessions: Fall, Spring, and Summer.
+Classes follow the academic calendar and are offered in four sessions: Fall, Winter Session, Spring, and Summer.

 Instructional Programs offer students and Recreation Members small-group instruction in leisure and recreational activities.
 Classes offered in the program are progressive in nature, and meet for several weeks during the semester.